apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 ### Resource Type Inheritance

-While not exactly part of our discussion, resource type inheritance as implemented for [SLING-278](https://issues.apache.org/jira/browse/SLING-278) plays a vital role in servlet resolution.
+Resource type inheritance as implemented for [SLING-278](https://issues.apache.org/jira/browse/SLING-278) plays a vital role in servlet resolution.

 Each resource type may have a resource super type, which may be defined in various ways.
 One example is having a `sling:resourceSuperType` property in the node addressed by the resource type.
 See [http://www.mail-archive.com/sling-dev@incubator.apache.org/msg02365.html](http://www.mail-archive.com/sling-dev@incubator.apache.org/msg02365.html) and [SLING-278](http://issues.apache.org/jira/browse/SLING-278) for more details.
+Also the servlet (or script) itself may define a resource super type (which is only used in case the request resource does not define one).

-If a resource type has no explicit resource super type, the resource super type is assumed to be "sling/servlet/default".
-That is the resource type used for default script selection is also acting as a basic resource type much like java.lang.Object does for other types in the Java language.
+If a resource type has no explicit resource super type, the resource super type is assumed to be `sling/servlet/default`.
+That is the resource type used for default script selection is also acting as a basic resource type much like `java.lang.Object` does for other types in the Java language.

 ## Error Handler Servlet(s) or Scripts